mderriey/mderriey.github.io/_posts/2020-08-03-the-mystery-of-the-empty-mail-attribute-in-aad.md

 1. Register for SSPR and multi-factor authentication (MFA).

 In our case, the impacted users faced an issue during the second phase of the account claiming process.
-Before we dive in the issue, let's expand on the strategy we put in place.
+Before we dive into the issue, let's expand on the strategy we put in place.

 ### Self-service password reset